IBUNHABIBU/react-calculator/README.md

 ## Acknowledgments
-Credits goes to all Mr Christian Ceamatu who helped me when I'm stuck.
+Credits goes to all <!--Mr Christian Ceamatu who helped me when I'm stuck. -->

 All my standup team for their help.